School band: High school bands

-In most middle school bands, strings (besides the string bass) are not used.
-If they are, the band is generally considered an orchestra.
+In most bands, strings (besides the string bass) are not used.
+If they are, the band is generally considered an orchestra (in which case saxophones would generally not be used).

 The first high school band in the United States was the Boston Farm and Trade School Band, founded in 1856.

 The oldest high school band in America is The Christian Brothers Band (Memphis) founded in 1872.

 College bands

-Many colleges/universities have band as a class.
-Some are integrated within a 'Music' course while others are not.
-They tend to be larger than a high school band and play at a higher level.
+In higher education institutions, numerous colleges and universities offer band programs as formal courses, often integrated within a broader musical curriculum.
+These courses provide students with a structured and educational platform to develop their musical talents, fostering a deeper understanding of musical theory, technique, and ensemble performance.

+These college bands distinguish themselves from their high school counterparts by their larger size and elevated musical proficiency.
+The expanded membership and diverse skill levels within these collegiate bands contribute to a richer and more complex musical experience.
+Students enrolled in these programs typically demonstrate a higher level of musical aptitude and dedication, as the collegiate setting allows for a more specialized and advanced exploration of musical concepts.

 Other school bands

 There are many other school band opportunities for students.
 Most of these fall under the jurisdiction of the director that teaches the daily band classes, whether or not the smaller groups meet daily or during school hours.